 BIO-3020 Fundamentals of Ecotoxicology - 10 ECTS

-The course will cover general principles of ecotoxicology through lectures, seminars, and a practical component.
+The course covers general principles of ecotoxicology through lectures, seminars, and a practical component.
 The course is essentially dealing with aquatic ecotoxicology, but terrestrial case studies are also used.

-The practical component of the course will allow to acquire practical skills within the field of ecotoxicology and apply the theoretical knowledge by performing an ecotoxicological experiment, learning to analyse, discuss and present produced data.
+The practical component of the course allows to acquire practical skills within the field of ecotoxicology and apply the theoretical knowledge by performing an ecotoxicological experiment, learning to analyse, discuss and present produced data.
 Every student is writing a report over the course of the semester with weekly deadlines to hand-in drafts of specific report section.
 The submitted section will be read and comments to allow every student to progress and improve their writing skills and the quality of their report.
 This work provides significant training in scientific writing.

 - Be able to define and discuss specific terms within the field such as toxicity, bioavailability, bioaccumulation, biomagnification, etc..

-- Have knowledge about all classes of contaminants (persistent organic pollutants, microplastics, heavy metals, hydrocarbons, etc.) including their sources, physico-chemical properties and particular effects on living organisms.
+- Have knowledge about all classes of contaminants (persistent organic pollutants, microplastics, heavy metals, hydrocarbons, etc.) including their sources and particular effects on living organisms.

 - Be able to explain how contaminants interact with organisms from mode of actions to organismal and population/community level effects

-- Be familiar with a range of methods used in toxicity testing (e.g. LC50, in vitro, in vivo) and can discuss their relevance for specific questions.
+- Be familiar with a range of methods used in toxicity testing (e.g. LC50, in vitro, in vivo, mixture toxicity) and can discuss their relevance.

 - Know standard practical procedures during experimentation, from biological sample collection to data analysis in the laboratory, understand their rationale and execute them to preserve sample integrity and quality.